Nová Bystřice: Transport

 On the Czech-Austrian border is the Nová Bystřice / Grametten road border crossing.

-Nová Bystřice is the endpoint of a narrow-gauge railway to Jindřichův Hradec operated by Jindřichohradecké místní dráhy.
-During the tourist season, the trains are powered by historic steam engines and offer various entertainment.
+Nová Bystřice is the endpoint of the Jindřichův Hradec narrow-gauge railway.
+During the tourist season, some of the trains are powered by historic steam engines and offer various entertainment.

 Sport

 The Monachus golf resort, situated on the town's southwestern edge, is a major attraction for golfers.
 It consists of 18-hole championship course and nine-hole public golf academy.